farmera/sare_grant/references.md

 * Elvidge, C. D., and Chen, Z. (1995).
 Comparison of broad-band and narrow- band red and near-infrared vegetation indices.
 Remote Sens.
 Environ.
 54, 38–48. doi: 10.1016/0034-4257(95)00132-K

+* Gitelson, A., and M. Merzlyak.
+"Remote Sensing of Chlorophyll Concentration in Higher Plant Leaves."
+Advances in Space Research 22 (1998): 689-692.

 * Guilherme, M.S.
 Duft, D.G., Kölln, O.T., et.al.
 The potential for RGB images obtained using unmanned aerial vehicle to assess and predict yield in sugarcane fields, International Journal of Remote Sensing, DOI: 10.1080/01431161.2018.1448484 (2018).

+* Guyot, G., 1990, Optical properties of vegetation canopies.
+In Application of Remote Sensing in Agriculture, M.

 * Haboudane, D., Miller, J. R., Tremblay, N., Zarco-Tejada, P. J., and Dextraze, L. (2002).
 Integrated narrow-band vegetation indices for prediction of crop chlorophyll content for application to precision agriculture.
 Remote Sens.
 Environ.
 81, 416–426. doi: 10.1016/S0034-4257(02)00018-4.